 Centerm is combining the best of touchless transactions and streamlined customer service.
 Its smart banking kiosks, for example, can recognize and interact with clients through facial recognition or a QR code on their smartphone.
 Personalized banking that once required a teller can now be done at a distance.
 Read on to learn more.

 Consumers find the convenience of mobile banking irresistible.
 Reviewing account balances, sending money, and even purchasing insurance can be done with a few swipes on a mobile device.
-This is especially true across Asia, where nearly 1.5 billion people are expected to have a smartphone in 2019.
-They are, in effect, carrying their bank around with them everywhere.
+This is especially true across Asia, where people are, in effect, carrying their bank around with them everywhere.

 China is one example, where in less than a decade, the country has seen a shift from cash to contactless to mobile payments.
 In 2017 a remarkable $17 trillion in mobile transactions were conducted in China—making the country the world’s biggest mobile payments market.

 But even with the popularity of mobile transactions, retail banking is not going away anytime soon.
-One recent study showed that consumers prefer branch engagement for more complex services such as loan applications, opening new accounts, and advisory services.
+One study shows that consumers prefer branch engagement for more complex services such as loan applications, opening new accounts, and advisory services.